Since 2014, schools, museums, arts and community groups have been working together on creative projects to commemorate the First World War (FWW).

 First World War Case Studies

-Young people from Great Yarmouth library researched how the FWW affacted their local area and used what they discovered to create films that have been shown across the county!
+- Young people from Great Yarmouth library researched how the FWW affacted their local area and used what they discovered to create films that have been shown across the county!

-Students at Carre's Grammar School took inspiration from Paul Cummins' installation of cermaic poppies at the Tower of London, Blood Swept Lands and Seas of Red, and Michael Morpurgo's The Butterfly Lion for their First World War Special Edition Arts Awards.
+- Students at Carre's Grammar School took inspiration from Paul Cummins' installation of cermaic poppies at the Tower of London, Blood Swept Lands and Seas of Red, and Michael Morpurgo's The Butterfly Lion for their First World War Special Edition Arts Awards.

-Gunnersbury Park Museum is a local history museum in Hounslow, London.
+- Gunnersbury Park Museum is a local history museum in Hounslow, London.
 The museum learning team ran a week long Arts Award Explore summer holiday project during which children found out about the First World War through objects in the collection and the wartime experiences of local resident Major Frederick Sadler.
 You can read about the project in this case study.

 - Pupils from Brookfield Community Primary School visited Lancashire Infantry Museum and the Museum of Lancashire for a workshop that included discovering what life was like for conscripted soldiers going into the trenches.
-They will use this as inspiration for creative work back at school for Arts Award Explore.
+They used this as inspiration for creative work back at school for Arts Award Explore.
 Watch a film of their immersive First World War experience here.

 Here are a some more ideas to get you started:

-Tameside Council and The Lowry, Salford, supported by Curious Minds in association with the National Theatre, have created a War Horse Arts Award Explore arts logs which can be used as part of FWW projects - find out more here.
+Tameside Council and The Lowry, Salford, supported by Curious Minds in association with the National Theatre, have created a War Horse Arts Award Explore arts logs which can be used as part of FWW projects - find out more here